Hieu-with-love/tech-shop-hcmute/README.md

 - **Hibernate**: An object-relational mapping (ORM) tool for Java.
 - **MySQL**: A relational database management system.
 - **Maven**: A build automation tool used primarily for Java projects.
-- **Git**: A distributed version control system for tracking changes in source code during software development.
 - **GitHub**: A web-based platform for version control and collaboration, allowing multiple people to work on projects simultaneously.
 - **AJAX**: A technique for creating asynchronous web applications, allowing web pages to be updated asynchronously by exchanging small amounts of data with the server behind the scenes.

 ## Prerequisites

 ### Make sure you have the following installed: